 - Your connections can get you in front of new audiences.
 If you make connections with people who have audiences of their own, they can help you get your music discovered by new fans all over the world.
 This includes journalists, music reviewers, bloggers, podcasters, internet and terrestrial radio producers, other musicians, and more.

-Now that you know why to connect, how do you bring new people into your network?
+Now that you know why you should take advantage of a networking opportunity, how do you bring new people into your network?
 Here are five effective techniques to build your network.

 1. When you meet someone new, find out how you can help them.